alannotnerd/packer.nvim/README.md

   lock = boolean,              -- Skip updating this plugin in updates/syncs.
 Still cleans. run = string, function, or table, -- Post-update/install hook.
 See "update/install hooks". requires = string or list,   -- Specifies plugin dependencies.
-See "dependencies". rocks = string or list,      -- Specifies Luarocks dependencies for the plugin config = string or function, -- Specifies code to run after this plugin is loaded.
+See "dependencies". config = string or function, -- Specifies code to run after this plugin is loaded.
   -- The setup key implies opt = true setup = string or function,  -- Specifies code to run before this plugin is loaded.